bforbesc/Your-Data-Wrestler/README.md

 An intelligent Streamlit application that transforms raw data into actionable insights through agentic AI-powered analysis, automated cleaning, and dynamic visualizations.

-Made data enthusiasts who want to wrestle their data into submission! 🤼‍♂️
+Made for data enthusiasts who want to wrestle their data into submission! 🤼‍♂️

 🔗 [https://your-data-wrestler.streamlit.app/](https://your-data-wrestler.streamlit.app/)